lparry/travel-blog/source/_posts/2014-03-02-england-the-home-of-real-ale.markdown

 <a href="http://www.flickr.com/photos/lucasthenomad/12846680913/in/set-72157641676939995" title="Camden High Street by Lucas the nomad, on Flickr"><img src="http://farm8.staticflickr.com/7304/12846680913_f9e7fbede6_c.jpg" width="800" height="601" alt="Camden High Street"></a>

-I visited Cyberdog, which I’m told is practically mandatory when going to Camden, a store that pretty much doubles as a night club.
-The lights are dimmed, the UV lights are on, there’s a live hard trance DJ spinning records and everything.
+I visited Cyberdog, which I'm told is practically mandatory when going to Camden, a store that pretty much doubles as a night club.
+The lights are dimmed, the UV lights are on, there's a live hard trance DJ spinning records and everything.
 The place was full of rave clothes and cool trinkets.
 There was a cool Tetris night light that comes apart completely and the blocks light up as you stack them in whatever order you please.
 Also, Pacman ghost ponchos!
 Quite